What is the average salary in Manhattan, NY?

 Physician Assistant

 Physician assistants work under the supervision of physicians.
-They diagnose and treat illnesses.
+They diagnose and treat illnesses and injuries.
 They work in hospitals, clinics, and private practices.
-Manhattan offers many roles in diverse healthcare environments.
+Manhattan's healthcare facilities value their contributions.

 Find Physician Assistant jobs in Manhattan, NY